There were many discussions in the 1970s and 1980s about whether computer software should be protected by the copyright, or patent system.

 - You can either rent or sell the work.

-The Basics of Copyright Protection For Software
+The Basics Of Copyright Protection For Software

 The same holds true for Open source software, Machine-readable software, and Original works.
 Transient copies of software, however, do not have copyright protection.
 Below, we’ll discuss the basics of copyright protection for software.

-How to Get Software Copyright
+How To Get Software Copyright

 The process of copyright registration is different in each country.
 In the US, it is a single form.
 The majority of information requested is simple: title, author, publication date, copyright owner, contact information, etc.